TolisChal/beautiful-jekyll/FinalEvalGSOC19.md

  3. [Add Dikin, John and Vaidya random walks to volesti](https://github.com/GeomScale/volume_approximation/pull/39)

 #### *Further work*
+ - Improve the ODE solver for the HMC which use the logbarrier in the Hamiltonian.
  - Improve `C++` code general functionality.
  - Improve the `R` documentation.
  - Submit a new version of `volesti` to CRAN.